aws/aws-fpga/SDAccel/README.md

 <a name="runonf1"></a>
-# 3. Run the FPGA accelerated application on F1
+# 3. Run the FPGA accelerated application on Amazon FPGA instances

 Here are the steps:
-* Start an F1 instance using [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) and check the AMI [compatiability table](../README.md#devAmi).
-Alternatively, you can [create your own Runtime AMI](docs/Create_Runtime_AMI.md) for running your SDAccel applications on F1.
+* Start an FPGA instance using [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) and check the AMI [compatiability table](../README.md#devAmi).
+Alternatively, you can [create your own Runtime AMI](docs/Create_Runtime_AMI.md) for running your SDAccel applications on Amazon FPGA instances.
    * *Assuming the developer flow (compilation) was done on a separate instance you will need to:*
      * Copy the compiled host executable (exe) to new instance
      * Copy the \*.awsxclbin AWS FPGA binary file to the new instance
-     * If using Xilinx SDx 2017.1 and 1DDR platform or 4DDR Rtl kernel debug platform:
-       * Depending on the host code, the \*.awsxclbin may need to be renamed.
-Ex:  ```cp vector_addition.hw.xilinx_aws-vu9p-f1_1ddr-xpr-2pr_4_0.awsxclbin vector_addition.hw.xilinx_aws-vu9p-f1_4ddr-xpr-2pr_4_0.awsxclbin```
+     * Depending on the host code, the \*.awsxclbin may need to named <hostcodename>.hw.<platformname>.awsxclbin .
+Ex:  ```vector_addition.hw.xilinx_aws-vu9p-f1-04261818_dynamic_5_0.awsxclbin```
      * Copy any data files required for execution to the new instance
      * [Clone the github repository to the new F1 instance and install runtime drivers](#gitsetenv)
    * Clone the github repository to the new F1 instance and install runtime drivers